 Purpose: to promote the awareness of asbestos exposure

 Texas Asbestosis Rates 2004 - 2010

-For additional Asbestos information see the DSHS Toxic Substances Control Division Asbestos Programs Branch web page.
+For additional Asbestos information visit the DSHS Toxic Substances Control Division Asbestos Programs Branch web page.

-For more information: NIOSH Worplace Safety and Health Topics - Asbestos
+For more information: NIOSH Workplace Safety and Health Topics - Asbestos